sushanthj/mrsd-project/docs/Intro.md

 [Deploy jekyll on heroku](https://blog.heroku.com/jekyll-on-heroku)

-Finally, go to heroku page -> settings -> change the name of the app and find the url
+Finally, go to heroku page -> settings -> change the name of the app and find the url Then, go to the deploy page on heroku and link the respective github repo for future updates

 # To better your experience of writing in code